openshift/enhancements/enhancements/scheduling/prevent-user-workloads-from-being-scheduled-on-control-plane-nodes.md

 ## Summary

 Starting OCP 4.1 Kubernetes Scheduler Operator’s `config.openshift.io/v1/scheduler` type was extended with `.spec.mastersSchedulable` field [[1]](#ref-1) set to `false` by default.
 Its purpose is to protect control plane nodes from receiving a user workload.
 When the field is set to `false` each control plane node is tainted with `node-role.kubernetes.io/master:NoSchedule`.
 If set to `true` the taint is removed from each control plane node.
 No user workload is expected to tolerate the taint.
-Unfortunatelly, there’s currently no protection from users (with pod’s create/update RBAC permissions) explicitly tolerating `node-role.kubernetes.io/master:NoSchedule` taint or setting `.spec.nodeName` field directly (thus by-passing the kube-scheduler).
+Unfortunately, there’s currently no protection from users (with pod’s create/update RBAC permissions) explicitly tolerating `node-role.kubernetes.io/master:NoSchedule` taint or setting `.spec.nodeName` field directly (thus by-passing the kube-scheduler).

 <a id="ref-1"></a>[1] https://docs.openshift.com/container-platform/latest/nodes/nodes/nodes-nodes-managing.html#nodes-nodes-working-master-schedulable_nodes-nodes-managing